 Funding for 2021/22

 Further information on funding for prospective UK, EU and international postgraduate students.

 The programme comprises a number of core and optional units.
 During your second term, you will start working on a substantial piece of research work that will make up one third of your overall MSc.
 This will be working in partnership with one of our aerospace industry partners or aligned with one of our existing aerial robotics research projects.
 There are a wide range of different themes from which projects may be chosen, from advanced control through to bio-inspired technologies and commercial applications.

-Further information is available from the Faculty of Engineering or visit our programme catalogue for full details of the structure and unit content for our MSc in Aerial Robotics.
+Visit our programme catalogue for full details of the structure and unit content for our MSc in Aerial Robotics.